top of page

 What are the new treatments for knee arthritis?

-Arthrosamid is a promising new treatment option for knee arthritis that originated in Denmark and has been available in the UK for a few years.
+Arthrosamid is a promising new treatment for knee arthritis that originated in Denmark and has been available in the UK for a few years.

 What is Arthrosamid?